 Deputy Chair of the Television Committee

 Jane was a programme maker for many years before becoming the BBC’s Controller of Daytime where she commissioned Weakest Link and Doctors - a stepping stone for countless actors, writers, directors and crews.
 She left the BBC in 2005 as Controller Entertainment and Comedy responsible for Strictly Come Dancing, Catherine Tate, The Apprentice and Dragons Den.
-Since then, she has been growing and establishing a new indie, Splash Media.
+Jane is now running Kalooki Pictures co-producing with Hat Trick Productions.

 Chair of the Television Committee